Large deviation theory

 in phase space.

-This algorithm uses the minimizers of the Optimization.jl
+This algorithm uses the Optimization.jl

-) of a path for the given CoupledSDEs sys
+) for the system sys

-.
 The path is initialized as a straight line between x_i

 and x_f